sacohen11/Final-Project-Group2/README.md

 # Final-Project-Group2

+This project aims to design a neural network to classify simple shapes.

 # Structure of the Repository

 The structure of the repository is very simple.
 Here is a list of the folders and their contents: